GergelyEva/Steganography/README.md

 After verification, the “Open File” button is enabled, so that the user can select a file for the steganography process.
 For learning purpose, the results of calculations and shared key, are shown in labels.

-### Stegranography - Selecting an image and encoding
+### Steganography - Selecting an image and encoding

 “ Steganography is the practice of representing information within another message or physical object, in such a manner that the presence of the concealed information would not be evident to an unsuspecting person's examination.
 In computing/electronic contexts, a computer file, message, image, or video is concealed within another file, message, image, or video.”  -Wikipedia